 Need to determine items like taxes while working for a US company, restrictions on visitation and travel as a full time resident of a foreign country, voting, legal address requirements, etc.

 - US taxes.
-I’m still required to file them, as I’ll still be working remotely for a US company who will be withholding as my legal employment residence is still in the United States.
+I’m still required to file them, as I’ll still be working remotely for a US company who will be withholding taxes, as my legal employment residence will still be in the United States.
 Nothing changes here at all.

 - That residence will still be in the state of Florida, so I’m still absolved from filing state income taxes.